Exercise is most often associated with physical fitness…but there’s more to it

 - Therapy.
 Students can have one-on-one sessions with a psychiatrist who will help them get to the root of the problem.
 Psychiatrists and psychologists can help a student come up with better ways to deal with their mental health problem.

 - Medications.
 Doctors can prescribe medicine such as anxiolytics, or anti-anxiety medications, and antidepressants to students.
 While these are not a cure, and in some cases there could be a risk of becoming addicted to them, if under a doctor’s careful administration, they can provide needed help.
+If medication isn’t for you, there are studies into CBD for your mental health which might suit you better.

 - Helping yourself.
 Students who suffer from mental health might turn to things like drugs and alcohol for a presumed “easy” way out of the struggle.
 However, it typically only makes matters worse.
 In truth, reducing drug and alcohol intake, as well as sleeping more and having a good diet will go a long way in making sure that a student reduces their mental health issues.
 A good support network also helps, such as family, if one is close to their family, or good friends, trustworthy mentors and teachers.